-His advocacy for targeting circuits came at a time when the diagnostic criteria in the mental health field were imploding.
+Insel's advocacy for targeting circuits came at a time when the diagnostic criteria in the mental health field were imploding.
 They were not based on physiology but on symptoms and were becoming complex and convoluted, a sign that they may not have been mirroring how the mind actually works.
 EBT offered a system that is based on how the brain works, on neurophysiology, and a fresh way to move past diagnoses much of the time.
-People discovered their allostatic load (“set point”) and their wires and used the tools to switch out of them, or over time, attempt to rewire them.
+People discovered their allostatic load ("set point") and their wires and used the tools to switch out of them, or over time, attempt to rewire them.

 The pre-neuroscience system of mental health was largely based on cognitive functioning, and as stress levels continued to rise, the effectiveness of that functioning in modern life came under question.
 New York University researchers showed that cognitive approaches are ineffective at switching off the high stress levels common in modern life as behavioral, cognitive, mindfulness, insight, and relaxation strategies all rely on effective cognitive control.
 With behaviors and thoughts not marshaling enough power to switch off the stress response, cracking the code on emotions was the only self-directed option that remained.
 The EBT Tools were designed to release stress rapidly with a burst of healthy anger, followed by emotions flowing from negative to positive.
 This enabled users to talk briefly about what was bothering them, for long enough to activate the reactive wire that fueled it, then to rapidly release stress so the thinking brain could stay online and orchestrate effective self-regulation.
 This new way of processing emotions is unique to EBT.

 Also, NYU researchers found that fear memories that are stored in the unconscious mind, potentially reactivated for a lifetime, could be erased.
 Erasure or "reconsolidation" of circuits is the only intervention strategy that research has shown has a chance of producing long-term results.
 The key to erasure was that the wire had to be stress activated for a moment prior to delivering a new message or experience to the brain.
 Without stress activating, the response seemed to disappear but was rapidly reinstated.
-The excitement about reconsolidation is substantial as, without lasting results, dependency on the treatment – medications, psychotherapy – or surrender to discomfort is likely.
-Healthcare expenditures skyrocket.
+The excitement about reconsolidation is substantial as, without lasting results, dependency on the treatment - medications, psychotherapy - or surrender to discomfort is likely.
+Health care expenditures skyrocket.

 The key to reconsolidation is the adaptive use of stress.
 To unlock and update a faulty wire takes accomplishing the level of stress that one was in when it was encoded but being able to stay present to one's emotions and change the faulty message.
-For example, being triggered to overeat, release the emotional stress rapidly and switch the circuit's message from "I get my love from food" to "I get my love from inside me."
+For example, when being triggered to overeat, it works to release the emotional stress rapidly and switch the circuit's message from "I get my love from food" to "I get my love from inside me."
 Without the skill to stress activate and target the wire, then stay aware of one's feelings, the wire with its unwanted drives continues to be stored in long-term memory and reactivated, perhaps for a lifetime.
 With an updated wire, the drive to overeat fades and weight loss and improvements in health are more likely to be lasting.

-The research showing that stress can be used adaptively for rewiring gave a scientific rationale for the use of the EBT Tools extending from stress reduction and resilience to targeting and rewiring the errant circuits that have traditionally been addressed in psychotherapy.
+The research showing that stress can be used adaptively for rewiring gave a scientific rationale for the use of the EBT tools extending from stress reduction and resilience to targeting and rewiring the errant circuits that have traditionally been addressed in psychotherapy.

-Mellin said, “This research supported the EBT practice of intentionally using the tools, essentially choosing to bring to mind something that is bothering you, to clear away the reactive wire.
-We revised the program to be one of progressive rewiring of the brain, starting with learning the tools to alleviate stress, then learning the nuts and bolts of rewiring circuits, and last, going through advanced courses to rewire the brain for health, happiness, and emotional and spiritual evolution.
+Mellin said, "This research supported the EBT practice of intentionally using the tools, essentially choosing to bring to mind something that is bothering you to clear away the reactive wire.
+We revised the program to be one of progressive rewiring of the brain, starting with learning the tools to alleviate stress, then learning the nuts and bolts of rewiring circuits, and last, going through advanced courses to rewire the brain for health, happiness, and emotional and spiritual evolution."

 In the early 2010s, the method was flourishing, but its delivery systems were outdated.
 The training was transmitted through printed books and small pocket reminders of the lead-ins of the tools and was delivered only through onsite groups facilitated by health professionals.
 Joe Mellin, a business and technology designer, approached his mother saying that EBT should be global and that it would take a radical departure into using technology.

-In 2013, health leader Walt Rose, now CEO of EBT, met Mellin and began collaborating with her to expand on the vision of making EBT scalable, neuroscience-based emotional and behavioral healthcare.
-His interest was in making a new resource available that shifted the healthcare system away from the overuse of medications and procedures and promoted people helping people help themselves to rewire the past and live a better present and future, using the peer-to-peer element of EBT.
+In 2013, health leader Walt Rose, now CEO of EBT, met Mellin and began collaborating with her to expand on the vision of making EBT scalable, neuroscience-based emotional and behavioral health care.
+His interest was in making a new resource available that shifted the health care system away from the overuse of medications and procedures and promoted people helping people help themselves to rewire the past and live a better present and future, using the peer-to-peer element of EBT.
 Rose and Mellin eventually married and are now life partners dedicated to moving the EBT method forward.